bobby096310/prime-age-year-calculator/README.md

 ## Input Validation

-The year selector only shows 1924 - 2023, if the user tries to type outside of this range, error message will be diesplayed.
+The year selector only shows 1924 - 2023, if the user tries to type outside of this range, error message will be displayed.